gsa-oes/SBST-NSTC/_includes/work.md

+[Note: This is historical material “frozen in time”.
+The website is no longer updated.]

 Accessing and using programs should be intuitive.
 Information and choices among program options should be clear.
 Forms should be simple and easy to complete.

 Behavioral science provides us with tools for designing the kind of government Americans deserve.